Upgrade Your Speakers Hassle-free

 Upgrade Your Speakers Starting with the Mains First

 Since any main left/right speaker will function well as a surround speaker, it almost always makes sense to upgrade your front speakers before anything else.
 That way, if your system came (as many do) with slightly better front speakers than surround speakers, you get an upgrade in your surrounds as well.
 Feel free to hold onto those surround speakers for later use in the garage or an office, too.
 Once you eventually upgrade your system, you’ll find that you may be able to set up a system using the “leftovers” and get audio going in another room.
-Here are a couple guidelines for upgrading your main speakers:
+Here are a couple of guidelines for upgrading your main speakers:

 - When you’re upgrading your main or front speakers, don’t feel the need to match brands to your existing system.
 Mixing and matching is perfectly acceptable (and highly recommended) in the home theater world.
 The best AV receiver manufacturers don’t make the best speakers.
 And the best loudspeaker manufacturers don’t necessarily make the best subwoofers.
 You get the idea.